 With the offered treatment methods, I am encouraging and activating the body-system, whereby the self-regulation and healing is activated.
 Thus, you are able to find your own way back into your individual normal state of health.

 Indications for Acupuncture

-The main field where Jacqueline applies acupuncture is in the treatment of chronic, functional and psychosomatic disorders.
+The main field where I apply acupuncture is in the treatment of chronic, functional and psychosomatic disorders.
 Among them are also the complaints for which no organic/diagnostic reports are found by Western medicine, the so-called “mood disorders” or indispositions (e.g. Irritable Bowel Syndrome (IBS)).
 With the syndrome differentiation of Chinese medicine, these symptoms can be explained, classified and treated.

-Jacqueline is also specialised in muscular and skeletal conditions after injury and has special experience with people suffering from pain, people with physical and mental disabilities and people who are addicted to alcohol, nicotine and other drugs.
-She supports her patients in the promotion and maintenance of their health.
+I am also specialized in muscular and skeletal conditions after injury and have special experience with people suffering from pain, people with physical and mental disabilities and people who are addicted to alcohol, nicotine and other drugs.
+I support my patients in the promotion and maintenance of their health.

-Jacqueline has created her own list of indications for acupuncture, following the below mentioned baselines and her own experience.
+I have created my own list of indications for acupuncture, following the below mentioned baselines and my own experience.

-The official list of indications for acupuncture of the WHO (World Health Organisation) is from the 70s with some later updates and is not complete.
-For this reason, Jacqueline has added further indications to the list using the Guidelines for Chinese Medicine [Claudia Focks, Norman Hillenbrand, Urban Fischer Verlag, 5th edition] in combination with her experience.
+The official list of indications for acupuncture can be found here.
+I have added further indications to the list using the Guidelines for Chinese Medicine [Claudia Focks, Norman Hillenbrand, Urban Fischer Verlag, 5th edition] in combination with my experience.

 Acupuncture can also be used as an adjuvant method for severe, malignant diseases in order to reduce the strong side effects that are caused by strong medicine with many side effects, always in consultation with the attending physician.
 The condition is a diagnostic assessment prior to the treatment.

 Further Acupuncture relevant methods I am offering in my clinic when indicated: